mjniuz/bido-java-android/README.md

 Installation

     - Download the APK file, and install the apk
-    - Allow permission, before launch the app, ```Open setting -> Apps & Notification -> Select Bido Blind Descriptor -> Permissions -> Enable all permission (Camera, Microphone and Storage)
+    - (For some old Android Phone) Allow permission, before launch the app, ```Open setting -> Apps & Notification -> Select Bido Blind Descriptor -> Permissions -> Enable all permission (Camera, Microphone and Storage)
     ```
     - You can now open Bido Blind Descriptor App